 Superannuation Guarantee (SG)

-If you meet these eligibility conditions, super is payable regardless of whether you are working full time, part time or are casually employed.
+If you meet the eligibility conditions, SG contributions are payable no matter whether you are classed as working full time, part time or as a casual, and if you are a temporary resident.
 If you are a contractor paid ‘wholly or principally for labour’, you may be considered an employee for super purposes and entitled to SG payments.

 Your employer is not required to make SG contributions on your behalf if you don’t meet the SG eligibility conditions.